 Because Canadian winters are so long, we’re in our boots for months at a time–usually wearing them daily—so they better last.
-But juggling practicality and style is no easy task—is it too much to ask for toasty toes and surviving the season in style?
+But juggling practicality and style is no easy task—is it too much to ask for toasty toes and stylish options?

 Before hitting the mall, I called Shannon Smith, who co-owns The Shoe Tree in Moncton, N.B., with his wife, Alison.
 In business for 25 years, and in an area of Canada with the average winter snowfall of 282 centimetres, I figured he’s someone who really knows his galoshes.

 I was also hoping he’d shed some light on what boots should cost.
 After all, the price for women’s winter boots seems to be all over the map.
-Cheap and cheerful Totes Women’s Donna Double Zip boots cost less than $50 right now.
-A pair of Sorel boots sporting faux fur might set you back $135, while a part of Roger Vivier Viv Run Crystal Buckle snow boots run an astonishing $1,798.88.
+Cheap and cheerful Canadiana Women’s Crystal boots cost less than $60 right now.
+A pair of Sorel boots sporting faux fur might set you back $135, while Roger Vivier Viv Run Crystal Buckle snow boots run an astonishing $1,787.

 “I’m not saying the price of the shoe is always a reflection of the quality of the shoe.
 That’s certainly not the case,” Smith starts.
 “But you do tend to get what you pay for.”

-According to Smith, while a cheaper pair under $100 probably won’t last long (and will eventually force you to go out and buy another pair anyway), paying between $100 to $200 will likely get you a quality boot.
+According to Smith, while a cheaper pair under $100 probably won’t last long (and will eventually force you to go out and buy another pair), paying between $100 to $200 will likely get you a quality boot.
+He recommends brands such as Rieker, Clarks and Rockport, which, to his experienced eye, balance price and quality.

 And speaking of keeping feet warm and dry, it’s also a good idea—unless you’re in the market for a vegan, non-leather shoe—to go for a full grain leather upper since it lasts longer and it can be waterproofed more easily.
 Check out the stitching for frayed thread or anything that looks a little dodgy, too.